 Undoubtedly, the most visited tomb is Jim Morrison’s.
 We had a little trouble finding it because it’s far from the main entrance, but it was where everyone was almost like a remote-headed person when we arrived.

 We also went to see Chopin’s grave and Moliére’s.
 But we couldn’t see Oscar Wilde’s because we were a little fair in time and it was a long way from the entrance, so it didn’t give us time.

 Sunset from Pere Lachaise

-You can also enjoy at Pere Lachaise the fantastic view of Paris and the Eiffel Tower, and even more so at sunset.
-Here I leave you the photo with the sunset that we could enjoy that day!
+You can also enjoy Pere Lachaise’s fantastic view of Paris and the Eiffel Tower, and even more so at sunset.
+So here I leave you the photo with the sunset that we could enjoy that day!

-Despite the large number of visitors it receives each year, it is a tranquil visit that can be made by this Parisian cemetery.
+Despite the many visitors it receives each year, it is a tranquil visit that this Parisian cemetery can make.